garth-c/python_forecasting/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-# create a training loop for the forecast
+# create a forecast training loop

 The next step is to create a training loop process to forecast one time unit ahead (month, t + 1) and then feed that new value back into the model for the next forecast time unit ahead (month,  t + 2).
+This lop will process for the entire test set length which is 24 months in this case.

 ```
 ###~~~